freezy04/Runtime-Terror/README.md

       - once the data is saved onto the system it will be stored for their perusal

 - #### Function
+      - the doctors should be able to log onto the platform and enter relevant information about their patient
+      -
 - #### Purpose

 # Requirements